DillonMemo/Type-on-Bleak/README.md

 ---
 ```

-A tags listing will be automatically generated using the `tags.html` file provided in Type theme.
+A tags listing will be automatically generated using the `tags.html` file provided in Type on Bleak.
 If you're not using the tags feature it is safe to delete `tags.html`.

 ### Search